If you are thinking about becoming a truck driver, there are several things you should consider before getting into a truck driving career.

-The decision to become a trucker, is a big step in your life.
-There’s lots to learn.
+The decision to become a trucker is a big step in your life.

-There are lots and lots of things you’ll need to know to be successful and happy as a trucker.
-One thing you’ll quickly learn is that the trucking industry can be a cold, hard business, that is seriously profit driven.
+One thing you’ll quickly learn is that the trucking industry can be a cold, hard business that is seriously profit driven.

-We’ll try to give you the best, most accurate information we can, to help you get started in your trucking career.
+We’ll give you the the best, most accurate information we can, to help you get started in your trucking career.

-We’ll make no bones about it.
-If something is lousy, we’ll tell you.
 We won’t sugar coat anything.
-We aim to tell it like it is, so you know what you’re getting into.
+We tell it like it is so you know just exactly what you are getting into.

-In spite of what you may hear, there is certainly lots of great benefits to driving a truck for a living.
-But sadly, there’s lots of things that aren’t so great.
+In spite of what you may hear, there are certainly lots of great benefits to driving a truck for a living.
+But sadly, there’s some things that aren’t so great.